jhonderson/aspirebudget-additions/quick-actions-sidebar/README.md

 ## Setup steps

+The setup should take less than 15 minutes

 1. Go to your Aspire Budget spreadsheet and click `Extensions` -> `Apps Script`.
 This will open an unnamed Apps Script project, unless you already had a project attached to the spreadsheet:

 ![](./screenshots/setup-step-1.png)